So you think you know all about the plague?

 Altogether, the researchers found four helpful mutations in people's genomes.
 The advantage was quite substantial.
 One mutation boosted people's chance of surviving the plague by 40%, the study estimated.
 That's the biggest evolutionary advantage ever recorded in humans for a single mutation, researchers told NPR.

-Survivors passed those mutations onto their descendants, and many Europeans – and Americans of European descent – still carry those mutations today.
+Survivors passed those mutations to their descendants, and many Europeans — as well as Americans of European descent — still carry those mutations today.

 But these helpful genes have likely come at a cost.
 One of the mutations increases a person's risk of autoimmune diseases, such as Crohn's disease.

 Each year, the world records 200 to 700 cases of plague, although many cases likely go undetected.
-Most of these cases occur in hotspots around the globe, such as Madagascar, which accounts for about three-quarters of global cases.
-The U.S. typically record fewer than a dozen cases each year, with most of them occurring in the west.
+Most of these cases occur in hot spots around the globe, such as Madagascar, which accounts for about three-quarters of the world's cases.
+The U.S. typically records fewer than a dozen cases each year, with most of them occurring in the West.

-But really, Y. pestis can crop up almost anyway, even in places where scientists think they've eradicated the disease or haven't seen it in decades.
+But really, Y. pestis can crop up almost anywhere, even in places where scientists think they've eradicated the disease or haven't seen it in decades.

 "We think the plague is extinct in these places, but it's not," microbiologist Elisabeth Carniel at the Institut Pasteur told NPR.
 "The plague is still there."

 So where is it hiding?
 It's likely circulating, undetected, in rodents and the fleas they carry.
-Maybe the bacteria is at such low levels that it goes undetected for decades.
+Maybe the bacterium is at such low levels that it goes undetected for decades.

 Even when antibiotics are available, one form of the plague can have an extremely high fatality rate

 The plague comes in several versions, depending on which body part the bacteria invade.
-When a flea bites a person, they typically develop what's called bubonic plague.
+When a flea bites a person, the individual typically develops what's called bubonic plague.
 In this case, the telltale sign is one or more swollen and painful lymph nodes, known as buboes.
-(The word "bubonic" comes from the Greek boubon, which means groin, because some people have swollen lymph nodes in their groin).
-Doctors can diagnose the disease by taking a sample from the person's blood or their lymph nodes and then submitting it to a lab for testing.
+(The word "bubonic" comes from the Greek boubon, which means groin, because some people have swollen lymph nodes in their groin.)
+Doctors can diagnose the disease by taking a sample from the person's blood or lymph nodes and then submitting the sample to a lab for testing.

 And people can die more quickly with pneumonic plague, she adds, because the disease progresses more rapidly.
 "The key here is early diagnosis.
 If people aren't expecting it or don't seek treatment, they can die."

-In 2017, Madagascar suffered a large outbreak of pneumonic plague, when a person from a rural part of the country brought the disease to the coastal capital of Toamasina.
+In 2017, Madagascar suffered a large outbreak of pneumonic plague when a person from a rural part of the country brought the disease to the coastal city of Toamasina.
 That city hadn't seen a case of the plague in nearly a century, says Miarinjara, who was in Madagascar at the time.
 "A person transmitted the disease on public transportation," she says.

 The country recorded more than 2,400 suspected cases, including nearly 1,900 cases of pneumonic plague.
 One study estimated that about 25% of people with confirmed cases died in this outbreak.